A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Replacing conditional and while-statements by jumps

-Note that the above proposition shall merely convey the basic principle behind the transformation.
-In particular, the statement does not take into account that $p;\jump{i}$ on the {\it rhs} can in turn become subject to the sequential normalisation.
+Note that for the sake of simplicity the above proposition captured only the basic principle behind the transformation: it does not account for the circumstance that the construction $p;\jump{ i}$ usually creates an additional subject to the sequential normalisation described in Section~\ref{Sb:seq-norm}.
+For instance, if $p$ is a conditional statement then $\jump{ i}$ needs to be `pushed' into both branches.
+To address that, (1) may be generalised to $\ret{ i} = \cjump{\negate{C}}{j}{p\pr}$ with some $p\pr$ satisfying $\peqvS{p\pr }{}{ p;\jump{ i}}$.